Al-Qaida / Al-Qaeda (The Base)

 Al-Qaida is a multi-national network possessing a global reach and has supported through financing, training and logistics, Islamic militants in Afghanistan, Algeria, Bosnia, Chechnya, Eritrea, Kosovo, the Philippines, Somalia, Tajikistan, and Yemen, and now Kosovo.
 Additionally, al-Qaida has been linked to conflicts and attacks in Africa, Asia, Europe, the former Soviet Republics, the Middle East, as well as North and South America.

 The headquarters of al-Qaeda are not known anymore.
 Osama bin Laden moved between various locations in the North Western Frontier Province.
 Osama’s family spent the last six years of his life at a compound in Abbottabad, just minutes away from Pakistan’s elite military academy.
 Osama was shot dead by US Navy SEAL commandos in May 2011.
 Many AQ leaders have been killed in recent years, including then second-in-command Atiyah Abd al-Rahman, in May and August 2011, respectively.
 Al-Rahman’s replacement, Abu Yahya al-Libi, was killed in June 2012.
-Leader Ayman al-Zawahiri remains at-large.
+Leader Ayman al-Zawahiri remained at-large.

 - From 1991 to 1996, al-Qaeda worked out of Sudan.